je-nunez/create_and_analyze_HAR_HTML_archive/README.md

 and the Python module for the `BrowserMob Proxy`:

-    pip install browsermob-proxy
+G    pip install browsermob-proxy

     ( https://browsermob-proxy-py.readthedocs.org/en/latest/ )

+The program allows to use several types of Selenium `webdrivers`: to use one webdriver, you don't the others installed.
+If you want to use the `PhantomJS` webdriver (`--web_driver phantomjs`), you need to:

+     Install NodeJS

+     Install PhantomJS, like by the NodeJS package manager

+           npm -g install phantomjs

+     Replace in the script the tag '<PUT-HERE-PATH-TO>' where the 'phantomjs' binary is installed.

-For the Selenium `chromedriver` web-driver, you need to install:
+For the `Mozilla Firefox` webdriver (option `--web_driver firefox`), you need to have `Firefox` installed.

+To use the `Google Chrome` webdriver (option `--web_driver chrome`), you need to have it installed, plus the Selenium `chromedriver`
+webdriver:

   In Mac OS:

        brew install chromedriver

-Or download the `chromedriver` web-driver directly from:
+or download the `chromedriver` webdriver directly from:

     http://chromedriver.storage.googleapis.com/index.html